 In the world of beats and crate-digging, the LA-based Beatnick Dee is a well-established figure who’s output ranges from sample packs to studio albums.
-As both the acclaimed crate-digger behind the “International One Shots" series of sample packs, and the producer behind music by both mainstream and underground rappers, from The Game and Biggie to October London.
-I hit him up for a chat about his output, both as a crate digger and producer.
-Enjoy.
+He’s both the crate-digger behind the “International Breaks” series of sample packs and the producer behind music from artists like The Game, Biggie and October London.
+I reached out to him for a chat about his output and we talked crate-digging, production work and his studio setup.

 I’ve always loved both worlds for the most part.
-Being able to utilize the two is definitely an advantage, having sampled and non-sampled beats.
-I probably have the most fun combining the two.
-I try to keep a catalogue of sample free beats, but most stuff is samples mixed with synth sounds, Kontakt instruments etc. I also use a microKorg analogue modeling synth.
-There’s a satisfaction in finding an obscure record with a crazy loop, and adding on top of that, in a similar way that it feels great making a good quality beat with no samples.
+Being able to utilize the two is definitely an advantage.
+I try to keep a catalog of sample-free beats, but most of my stuff is samples mixed with synth sounds like the microKORG or Kontakt instruments.
+There’s a satisfaction in finding an obscure record with a crazy loop and adding your own sounds to it, in a similar way that it feels great making a good quality beat with no samples.

-MPC’s are a great tool, and they make the producer get into a certain creative mind set.
-For me though, it can just be long winded on the MPC.
-I use Maschine sometimes, but honestly it’s mostly Logic X with my midi keyboard/microKORG.
-I also record vocals/instruments on a Neumann U87 AI replica mic.
-I love vintage synths and gear, the sounds they make, the way you can tweak them, but I’m not a huge gear head.
-You don’t need a big studio with tons of equipment to be able to make great music.
+MPC’s are a great tool and they make the producer get into a certain creative mind set, but things can be long winded for me with them.
+I use Maschine sometimes, but honestly, most of my music gets made in Logic X with my MIDI keyboard and microKORG.
+I also record vocals and instruments on a Neumann U87 AI replica mic.
+I love vintage synths and the way you can tweak them, but I’m not a huge gear-head.
+You don’t need a big studio with tons of equipment to make great music.

-What equipment did you use for your debut album, “Creative Medicine", across the span of time you worked on it?
-Was it all a home-studio setup, or did you turn to recording studios, friends studios, etc?
+– What equipment did you use for your debut album, “Creative Medicine”?
+Was it all a home-studio setup or did you use any commercial recording studios?

-The recording for a few of the songs was done at a friends home studio.
-Other songs such as “Thicker Than Blood" we recorded at Thes One’s studio.
-The beats were made between England, when I lived back in Somerset, and LA, where I moved about 5 years ago now.
-Quite a few beats came off the MPC 1000, others made solely in Logic.
+The recording for a few of the songs was done at a friend’s home studio.
+Other songs such as “Thicker Than Blood” were recorded at Thes One’s studio.
+The beats were made between England and LA, where I moved about five years ago.
+Quite a few beats came off the MPC1000, whilst others were made solely in Logic.

-As a crate-digger, sample aficionado and vinyl enthusiast, is there a reason you chose to create a rap album rather than a beat-tape?
-Showcasing your sample sensibilities seemed to be secondary on the album, as opposed to releasing a comprehensive rap effort.
+– As a crate-digger and vinyl enthusiast, is there a reason you chose to create a rap album rather than a beat-tape?

 Twiz The Beat Pro did all the vocal mixing, and Thes One of People Under The Stairs mastered the project.